NeuroDong/CustomKing/README.md

 # What is Detectron2-FC
-Detectron2-FC a fast construction platform of neural network algorithm based on detectron2.
 We have been working hard in two directions:

 1)Quickly build complex deep learning network algorithm for training and prediction;